Quick Tips: What to Wear (PDF)

 - No regalia (caps, gowns, and hoods) will be available at the ceremony.

-All ornamentation (including pins, cords, ribbons, scarves, stoles, sashes, medallions, etc.) representing honorary societies, nationalities, fraternities, sororities, etc., is not permitted.
+All ornamentation (including pins, cords, ribbons, scarves, stoles, sashes, medallions, etc.) representing honorary societies, nationalities, student clubs or organizations, professional organizations, fraternities, sororities, etc., is not permitted.

 Exceptions to this include students in the Penn State Harrisburg Honors Program, the Schreyer Honors College, and national honor society members, as listed below.

 Undergraduate students graduating Summa Cum Laude will receive a blue and white cord; those graduating Magna Cum Laude will receive a blue cord; and those graduating Cum Laude will receive a white cord.
 Students will receive email notification from the Registrar’s Office on how to receive their honor cords.
 The levels were determined by a student’s cumulative GPA at the end of the previous semester.
 If students earn a higher level once final grades are received, they can contact the Registrar to retroactively receive the appropriate honor cord.
 Please note that graduate students do not earn honors.
 In American higher education, Cum Laude, Magna Cum Laude, and Summa Cum Laude are unique to undergraduate education.